lab1092/blender-manual_ja/manual/modeling/meshes/editing/vertices.rst

 .. admonition:: Reference
    :class: refbox

-   | Mode:     :guilabel:`Edit` mode
+   | Mode:     *Edit* mode
    | Menu:     :menuselection:`Mesh --> Vertices --> Add Hook`
-   | Hotkey:   :kbd:`ctrl-H`
+   | Hotkey:   :kbd:`Ctrl-H`

 Adds a :doc:`Hook Modifier </modifiers/deform/hooks>` (using either a new empty, or the current selected object) linked to the selection.
-Note that even if it appears in the history menu, this action cannot be undone in :guilabel:`Edit` mode - probably because it involves other objects...
+Note that even if it appears in the history menu, this action cannot be undone in *Edit* mode - probably because it involves other objects...

 Blend From Shape, Propagate Shapes